kjmakwana/rusty_math/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
+In case of any questions or feedback feel free to contact me at kjmakwana00@gmail.com

 ## License